On This Day In 2012, Thierry Henry Returned To Arsenal And Scored 'That Goal' Against Leeds

 "But that day, we could have been 10-0 down and I would have still celebrated like that!
 I was a lunatic!
 I had scored as a fan!
 Everyone dreams of that."

-19 years ago, Henry joined Premier League side Arsenal from Juventus in a £11 million, club record deal.
+It's over 20 years since Henry joined Premier League side Arsenal from Juventus in a £11 million, club record deal and from that day on, the iconic French striker has not only become the club's all-time leading goalscorer, but a club legend.

 In fact, Henry has been labelled the club's greatest player of all time after scoring 228 goals during his time in North London.